AshleyF/cubing/solver333/readme.md

 ## Build Alg Sets

-Given a partial goal state to be reached and a partially (or entirely) scrambled cube, we do an exhausive breadth-first search; terminating at the minimum depth at which one or more solutions are found.
+Given a partial goal state to be reached and a partially (or entirely) scrambled cube, we do an exhaustive breadth-first search; terminating at the minimum depth at which one or more solutions are found.
 This produces a set of algs which all solve the particular scramble.
 There may be many equally short solutions.
 Longer solutions are not considered.
 Given a set of scrambled cubes, we get a set of many algorithm sets; one alg set for each distinct case encountered.
-In this way, we discover the cases given a sufficient (thousands) number of scrambles.
+In this way, we discover the cases given a sufficient number (thousands) of scrambles.

 ## Find Distinct Case Patterns

 The set of scrambles and solutions are grouped by distinct alg set.
 Each group represents a distinct case.
 Across all of the scrambles for a given case, we find the commonality.
 This becomes the pattern by which the case may be recognized.
-Given a sufficent (at least hundreds per case) number of scrambles, the commonality settles to the true minimum.
+Given a sufficient (at least hundreds per case) number of scrambles, the commonality settles to the true minimum.

 ## Optimize Solver